alvaroglvn/astroulette/README.md

 This is just the beginning.
 Future improvements include:

-- Add e2e test coverage, and incorproate into the CI/CD pipeline
+- Add e2e test coverage, and incorporate into the CI/CD pipeline
 - Migrate local sqlite db file to Turso for better data persistence
 - Exploring better prompt tuning and alternate LLMs
 - Integrating [Hedra](https://www.hedra.com/) or similar to animate characters as they speak